shakiful/Obfuscation/README.md

 # Obfuscation
-A tool for encrypting and decrypting sensitive information
+A tool for encrypting and decrypting sensitive information.
+The tool uses a secure cryptographic algorithm to protect the information, ensuring that it can only be accessed by those with the appropriate key or password.
+It is useful for protecting sensitive data such as passwords, personal identification numbers, and financial information.
+It is easy to use and provides an extra layer of security for your sensitive data.